Shahrokh-Hamidi/Particle-Filter/README.md

 Tracking based on Particle Filtering
--	The surviving particles are chosen based on the genetic algorithm
+-	The surviving particles are chosen based on the Genetic Algorithm
--	To perform the tracking, Kalman filtering with constant velocity model has been implemented
+-	To perform the tracking, Kalman Filtering with Constant Velocity model has been implemented
--	Detection can be performed based on background subtraction
+-	Detection can be performed based on Background Subtraction
 -	The number of particles is 1000
+-	The project has been coded in Python3.